PeterCookDev/TalksIveEnjoyed/DevelopmentCulture.md

 Takeaway: Validity - tests a known construct.
 Reliability - how closely grouped results are.
 Usability - how easy it is to use.
 You can only have 2 of them.
 Test your interviews on your existing team.
 Have a scoring rubric for the interview to minimise variance and bias.
 Don't debrief as a group until you have written down feedback.
 Interviewers will come to the same conclusion so they don't look stupid.
 Share all feedback at once.

 - [Eric Weinstein - Booting Up: Hiring and Growing Boot Camp Graduates](https://www.youtube.com/watch?v=RlnA9IXmDQ0) [40:56]
+Takeaway: Interviews should ask "Are you good at doing the thing you do vs are you good at comp sci?" (which is not actually the thing we are looking for).
+Probe for strengths not weaknesses.
+What we should look for - ability to write non trivial problems, adaptibility, passion about learning, collaboration skills and self awareness.

 - [Diane Tate - Creating a Strong Geek Culture](https://www.youtube.com/watch?v=7nosGNOADpg)  [19:09]
 Takeaway: Hire for shared values.
 Reward the right behaviours - the how is just as important as the what.
 Be transparent in processes and choices - make sure it is accessible, make sure people feel they were part of the process.
 Distribute the responsibility of owning the culture to everyone.